jmcioffi4/cs5800-finalProj/README.md

     *   If these files are not ran first, then the program may not output any data.
 *   In `Optional/dbConnector.py` please make sure that the info on lines 7 through 10 are correct for your device. **If you do not have a password for your SQL, comment out line 9** (for password).
     *   Line 9 should be the only thing you need to change if you are like most users.
+    *   If you get an access denied error when trying to run the program, then you did not set up your device's info properly.
+Please try again.
+Once set up properly, program will connect and run smoothly.

 ## Program Requirements
-* The user must have the following packages installed:
+* The user must have the following packages installed (or program will crash):
     *   Run `pip install -r requirements.txt` OR install the follow manually:
         *   `tabulate` via `pip3 install tabulate`
             *   version `0.9.0` or higher